ivansoriarab/OpenCore-MSI-CX61-2PC/Special-Keys-Mapping.md

     })
 }
 ```
-> In case of using another SSDT which patches another keyboard settings, merge this code into that SSDT
+> In case you use another SSDT that patches different keyboard settings (which in this repository is SSDT-KYBD.aml), merge this code into that SSDT.

 **2. Map EC Queries to PS2 codes:**